Sunny (2021 film): Development

 It was a very big dream of Ranjith Shankar to do a single character film which explores the humanistic aspects.
 During the national lockdown due to COVID-19 pandemic, in March 2020, he started writing the script for the film.
 It took about six months for him to polish and finish the script.
 Ranjith approached Jayasurya with the script.
 Even though he liked the theme and the script, he was not confident about the character.
 When Ranjith was about to announce the film with another actor, Jayasurya contacted him and agreed to play the character, Sunny.

 Pre-production

 The film was announced by Jayasurya through his official social media account on 6 November 2020.

 Filming

-The shooting of the film began in November 2020 at the Grand Hyatt Hotel, Kochi.
+The shooting of the film began in November 2020 at the Grand Hyatt Kochi.

 Post-production

 The post production works of the film was completed in February 2021.

 Marketing

 Jayasurya and Ranjith released the teaser trailer of the film through their social media accounts on 26 November 2020.
 The trailer of the movie was released on 20 September 2021.